tinybirdco/materialized-views-workshop/README.md

 ## Common use cases for Materialized Views

-* Updating schemas:
+* **Updating schemas**:
-  * Dropping columns to focus on attributes of interest and reduce the amount of data processed.
+  * **Dropping columns** to focus on attributes of interest and reduce the amount of data processed.
-  * Updating sorting keys.
+  * **Updating sorting keys**.
 As you serve more and more use cases, with incoming queries focused on different data attributes, you may benefit from providing MV-driven Data Sources with different sorting keys.
 For example, you may want to organize data by product IDs and customer IDs.
-* Managing duplicate data.
+* **Managing duplicate data**.
 When receiving duplicate data, a ReplacingMergreTree-based MV is one common strategy.
 Due to how ClickHouse implements MVs, you can trigger the merge process to get deduplicated data.
-* AggregatingMergeTree-based MVs enable you to pre-compute aggregations (counts, sums, averages, mins, and maxes) as the data arrives.
+* AggregatingMergeTree-based MVs enable you to **pre-compute aggregations** (counts, sums, averages, mins, and maxes) as the data arrives.
 So, the work to aggregate is done once when data is arrived, and not at query time.
 When you have high volumes of aggregation-based queries, a MV can help.

 ## Resources